 - ➤ An account summary;

-- ➤ A listing of all accounting adjustments;
+- A listing of all accounting adjustments;

 - A report of all receipts and disbursements;

 - ➤ A copy of the General Ledger;

-- A copy of the Trial Balance.
+- ➤ A copy of the Trial Balance.

 The above-listed reports shall be filed with PERAC no later than sixty days after the conclusion of each month.
-If such reports are not filed with PERAC within sixty days after the conclusion of a month, the Executive Director shall report the reason for the failure to file the reports to the Board at the next regularly scheduled meeting.
+If, after approval and submission of the Annual Statement, such reports are not filed with PERAC within sixty days after the conclusion of a month, the Executive Director shall report the reason for the failure to file the reports to the Board at the next regularly scheduled meeting.